superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 app: InMemoryApp = executor.run()
 ```

-And then input our user data.
-(This step make take a few minutes.
-In the meantime, why not read more about vectors in [Vectorhub](https://superlinked.com/vectorhub/).)
+...and then input our user data.

 ```python
 source_user.put([user_df])
 ```

+ (The step above make take a few minutes.
+In the meantime, why not read more about vectors in [Vectorhub](https://superlinked.com/vectorhub/).)

 ## Load features